nanaBaah/Java-Project-for-Programming-the-LEGO-MINDSTORMS-NXT/README.md

 * construction of the whole system using Visual Paradigm
 * program implementation in Java (find the Java API and the newest versions)
 * choose a program location (in robot-CPU or connection to a PC via Bluetooth)
-* the robot needs to inspect the room where ìheî lives
+* the robot needs to inspect the room where ‚Äúhe‚Äù lives
 * the robot has to store the room information (obstacles, borders, recharging unit, etc.) in a data base / file system
 * navigate inside the room
 * calculating time until recharging